eqlabs/polkadot-light-client-spec/src/implementation.md

 - `chainHead_unstable_storage`
 - `chainHead_unstable_call`
 - `chainHead_unstable_stopCall`
-- `chainHead_unstable_body`
-- `chainHead_unstable_genesisHash`
-- `chainHead_unstable_header`
-- `chainHead_unstable_stopBody`
-- `chainHead_unstable_stopStorage`
 - `transaction_unstable_submitAndWatch`
 - `transaction_unstable_unwatch`

-All of `chainHead` methods allow tracking of the chain and their storage.
+The `chainHead` methods allow tracking of the chain and their storage.
 The most important ones that will be implemented at the first stage are:
 - `chainHead_unstable_follow` : the first method that should be called by the client.
 It returns the current list of blocks that are near the head of the chain and generates notifications about new blocks.
 - `chainHead_unstable_unpin` : should be called whenever a `{"event": "finalized"}` notification is received by a subscriber
 - `chainHead_unstable_unfollow` : stops a subscription started with `chainHead_unstable_follow`

-The remaining methods will allow the client to get more information about blocks in the chain.
+The `transaction` methods enable transaction execution and tracking.

 ## Storage